alexholehouse/Geeneus/github_pages.md

 ### Installation
 The simplest way to is to just use `pip` (note there's no need to download anything here, `pip` downloads the source from the package index database and then installs it)

-       pip install geeneus # (may need to be sudo)
+       [sudo] pip install geeneus

-More installation options can be found [here](http://pypi.python.org/pypi/Geeneus/)
+More installation options can be found [here](http://pypi.python.org/pypi/Geeneus/).

+Please note that I (and probably everyone else who uses Python) would **strongly recommend using a virtualenv** for installing packages, rather than the default system-wide Python.
+If you're unfamiliar with `virtualenv`, take a look [at this guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 ### Usage